Pre-Sessional English for Academic Purposes Programme 2026

 Can I cancel my application?

 Yes.
-Students can cancel the application on the admission system at any time.
+Students can cancel the application on the Application Hub at any time.

 Where will this course take place?
 Are there online courses?